J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 # **J4n-M44rt3n's BioHack Academy 4 Documentation**<a id="top"></a>
 Hi!
 My name is Jan-Maarten, but since this name was already taken on GitHub, I go by J4n-M44rt3n.
 I am interested in microbiological communities.
 No organism is an island, yet we often work with them as if they are, as evidenced by the tiny archipelagos in our petri dishes.
-I aim to take steps towards an alternative approach.
+During BHA4, I want to develop technology to study networks of living organisms.
 Below you will find documentation of various adventures in (more or less) this direction during BioHack Academy 4.
 <BR><BR><a href="#lab">*Various labware*</a>
+<BR><a href="#wgb">*Winogradsky gradient boxes*</a>
 <BR><a href="#sma">*Slime mold arena*</a>
-<BR><a href="#wgb">*Winogradsky gradient box*</a>
 <BR><a href="#tbc">*to be continued*</a>
 #
 # Various labware<a id="lab"></a><BR>